donkeyclip/motorcortex-graphs/README.md

 #### Datapoints:

 The data array of the graph contains `datapoint` objects.
-These Objects contain two (2) key-value pairs.
-These key value pairs are:
+These Objects contain two (2) key-value pairs:

 | Key   | Description                                         | Value Type |
 | ----- | :-------------------------------------------------- | :--------: |